jeremymcrae/bgen/README.md

       sample_path: optional path to sample file.
 Samples will be given integer IDs if sample file is not given and sample IDs not found in the bgen file
-      delay_parsing: True/False option to allow for not loading all variants into memory when the BgenFile is opened.
+      delay_parsing: True/False option to allow for not loading all variants into memory when the BgenReader is opened.
 This can save time when iterating across variants in the file

   Attributes: